aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/preparation/prereq-config.md

 ### Retrieve Temporary IAM Credentials via AWS Identity Center

-Prior to running the pre-upgrade scripts, you will need temporary IAM credentials in order to run the script.
+Prior to running the upgrade scripts, you will need temporary IAM credentials in order to run the script.
 In order to retrieve these, follow the instructions here and set the temporary credentials in your environment:
 <https://aws.amazon.com/blogs/security/aws-single-sign-on-now-enables-command-line-interface-access-for-aws-accounts-using-corporate-credentials/>

 ### Create Upgrade Tool Configuration File and Prepare Environment